-According to the Inglewood Unified School District's facilities Planning and Finance Analysis, most of the schools in Inglewood operate at or above capacity.
-Enrollment projections for the 2009-2010 school year show that schools will remain at or above capacity, although the individual situation may change based on the establishment of several charter schools that will relieve student enrollment primarily in elementary and middle school levels.
-In some areas of the City, the lack of capacity in schools and the overcrowding of students in classrooms have been cited as a significant concern by school district officials and by members of the community.

-Using IUSD Student Generation factors, the 1,658 housing units established in the City's Regional Housing Needs Assessment (0.35 for K-6 students, 0.15 for grades 7-8 students and 0.20 for grades 9-12 students) would require an additional 1,161 available classroom seats.
+According to the Inglewood Unified School District's facilities Planning and Finance Analysis, most of the schools in Inglewood are operating below capacity.
+During the 2012-2013 school year there were 14,208 students enrolled with a total available capacity within the district of 19,176.
+Therefore, the district is operating at approximately 74 percent (%) of capacity.
+Using IUSD Student Generation factors, the 1,013 housing units established in the City's Regional Housing Needs Assessment (0.35 for K-6 students, 0.15 for grades 7-8 students and 0.20 for grades 9-12 students) would require 710 classroom seats.